sragsree/Google-Sync-Reminder/README.md

 # Google Sync Reminder

-A reminder web application engineered with technologies like HTML, Bootstrap, JSP, Servlets and Presto database.What makes it different is that it uses the user's google account(mandatory to register as a user) to sync the added events and tasks to the user's google calender using google calender API and send reminder emails using Gmail.
+A reminder web application engineered with technologies like HTML, Bootstrap, JSP, Servlets and MySQL.What makes it different is that it uses the user's google account(mandatory to register as a user) to sync the added events and tasks to the user's google calender using google calender API and send reminder emails using Gmail.

 ### Installation